benjamin-rood/abm-cp/README.md

 * Use `ffjson`–generated custom Marshal/Unmarshal JSON methods for ~2X speedup when serialising render messages to client  :white_check_mark:

-* Import JSON-formatted text files as pre-defined modelling ConditionParams via browser upload.

-* Automatically gzip JSON-formatted logging files.

-* Better Prey Search (using grid system), for ~2X speedup.
+* Better Prey Search using 2d dimensional search trees.

-* WebScktClient-side input validation.
+* Browser-side input validation.

+* Beging switch to `spf13/cobra` CLI system. :white_check_mark:

+* Use k-dimensional tree for spatial partitioning of model environment, permitting optimal search.
+(General implementation in Go already done using trees connected to pointers to elements in slices)

+* Web-side input validation for web contextual parameters

-### 0.5.0
+### 0.4.0

 * Have complete control over ABM computation, logging, visualisation from command-line, rather than just starting up a web server and controlling through the the browser.

 * Use uncompressed JSON-formatted logging for debug only.

-* Switch to a compressed binary encoding for log files.
+* Switch to a compressed binary encoding for log files – or try FlatBuffers?

-### 0.6.0
+### 0.4.0

 * Switch data serialisation to Protocol Buffers (protobuf) ~10X speedup.
 Marshalling drawing instructions to JSON is currently the single most expensive action!

-### 1.0.0 – June 2016?
+###1.0.0 – Late 2016?

+**Use Amazon Web Services and switch to a model of cloud (distributed) computation and storage** for all log files, thus entirely taking the burden off the user for all hardware costs in the modelling.
+Whilst the need for CPU and memory optimisation along with data compression over the wire remains essential, the scale of the model environment and populations could become entirely unrestricted.

 * Switch all public html file to templated/generated ones based on conditions parameters etc.

 * Switch to `gopherjs` for all front-end code?

-* Use *k-dimensional tree* for spatial partitioning of model environment, permitting optimal search.

-* Allow end-user to switch between different browser layouts: Visualisation only, Standard *and Statistical?*  ⟵ Could use Jupyter to present graphing in browser?
+* Allow end-user to switch between different browser layouts: Visualisation only, Standard and Statistical? $\Leftarrow$ Could use *Jupyter* to present graphing in browser?

-*  Start ABM computation remotely and keep running after disconnection? *i.e. start the model running, leave it, reconnect based on session UUID at a later tim to check up or review results.*
+* Start ABM computation remotely and keep running after disconnection? i.e. start the model running, leave it, reconnect based on session UUID at a later tim to check up or review results.

 * Batch processing.